 If you are interested in gardening, this is the club for you!
 We meet monthly on the 2nd Tuesday of the month, except January, at Centennial Lodge in Queens Park.
 Other activities include the Spring Plant Sale, the Annual Garden Tour and Picnic, a Christmas Dinner and several social outings selected to provide unique gardening experiences.

 The Society also financially supports college and university horticultural students through the B.C.
 Council of Garden Clubs scholarship and bursary programs.
-At Christmas time we also donate to a compassionate charity of the members choice.

 Tea and goodies, contributed by club members, are shared at every meeting.